DavidWarrenKatz/programmedAging/papers/by_author/Masopust.md

 # David Masopust

 David Masopust is a biologist recognized for his work in immunology, particularly in understanding T cell biology, memory, and function.
-His research explores how T cells adapt and persist, with implications for therapies and vaccines.

 ---